Frederick Douglass (1818 – 1895) African-American, anti-slavery campaigner.

 “..we were watching … by the dim light of the stars for the dawn of a new day … we were longing for the answer to the agonizing prayers of centuries.”

 Douglass was not a universal admirer of Abraham Lincoln.
-In the 1861 Presidential address, at the start of the civil war, he criticised Lincoln’s reluctance to publicly commit himself to the Emancipation Movement.
+After the 1861 Presidential address, at the start of the civil war, he criticised Lincoln’s reluctance to publicly commit himself to the Emancipation Movement.
 Though he later understood why Lincoln needed to keep the fracturing Union together.

 “Mr. Lincoln was not only a great President, but a great man — too great to be small in anything.
 In his company I was never in any way reminded of my humble origin, or of my unpopular color.”